Documentation Index

 21 March

-If we move the effective date to the expiry date we can see that the option holding has been removed (units set to zero) and the currency holding is unchanged:
+If we fast-forward to the expiry date we can see that the option holding has been removed (units set to zero) and the currency holding is unchanged:

-We can use Dashboard > Transactions in Output mode to call the BuildTransactions API with a suitable window to examine the output transaction generated by this event:
+We can use the Portfolio Management > Transactions dashboard in Output mode to call the BuildTransactions API with a suitable window to examine the output transaction generated by this event:

-To audit P&L associated with this transaction, click the ± button at the end of the row (highlighted above):
+To audit P&L associated with this transaction, click the button at the end of the row (highlighted in yellow above):